 Bamboo stabilizes the earth with its erosion printing roots, and improves the health of the soil by sequestering excess nitrogen.
 Cotton crops require wide spacing that allow bare soils to bake and oxidize, releasing carbon into the atmosphere, and decreasing soil fertility.
 Bamboo retains water in the watershed, reduces runoff, sustains riverbanks, and helps mitigate water pollution due to its high nitrogen consumption.

-Wash bamboo socks & clothing in cold water with like colors.
-The gentle wash cycle is best for long-lasting care.
-Line dry.
-While you can dry it in the dryer on the cool/low setting, some bamboo clothing may shrink.
-Never dry on the warm or hot dryer setting.
-Be aware it will absorb the moisture from other fabrics (like cotton), so it will take longer to dry; just dry with like bamboo/thicker items for best results.
+Wash in cold water with like colors.
+Gentle wash cycle is best for long-lasting care.
+Avoid drying on the warm or hot dryer setting.
+Bamboo will absorb moisture from other fabrics so it will sometimes take a bit longer to dry in drier.
 For long last do not use bleach.